 Poseidon—the brother of Zeus and god of the sea—went first, striking his trident into the ground to reveal a spring of streaming water.
-The people, amazed, rushed to the spring, only to discover the water was salty and unfit for drinking.
-And so Athena—the daughter of Zeus and goddess of wisdom—touched the ground and revealed her gift, an olive tree to produce food, oil, firewood, peace, and prosperity.
+The awestruck people rushed to the spring, but the water was salty and unfit for drinking.
+Athena—the daughter of Zeus and goddess of wisdom—then touched the ground and revealed an olive tree, a gift of food, oil, firewood, peace, and prosperity.

-We know from Athens’ name which gift Cecrops favored—and perhaps it was the wisdom of Athena that transformed the city into the cradle of western civilization.
+We know from Athens’ name which gift Cecrops favored, and perhaps it was Athena’s wisdom that transformed the city into the cradle of western civilization.
 Yet despite its magnificent history, modern-day Athens has earned the reputation of a chaotic, polluted capital—a city to be merely tolerated en route to the more alluring Greek isles.
 But even if you only have one day, you’ll find that Athens’ beautiful museums and ruins can take you on a thrilling journey through the ages.

 So pack your bags.
-Before you board the next ferry to Mykonos, we’re going back in time for one thrilling day.
+Before you board the next ferry to Mykonos, we’re going back in time for one exciting day.

 Sweet Home Athens

 Although Athens and its environs blanket an area of nearly 160 square miles, the city’s most captivating monuments are conveniently clustered around the Acropolis, the most famous architectural complex of ancient Greece.
-So why not make your home base a few blocks north in Plaka, a serene and scenic pocket of 19th century charm.
-And tucked away in Plaka’s maze of narrow streets, Sweet Home Hotel offers shockingly affordable, stylish rooms—and a scrumptious homemade breakfast (Patroou 5).
+So you’d be well-served to make your home base a few blocks north in Plaka, a serene and scenic pocket of 19th century charm.
+Tucked away in Plaka’s maze of narrow streets, Sweet Home Hotel offers shockingly affordable, stylish rooms—and a scrumptious homemade breakfast each morning (Patroou 5).

 A Shining City Upon A Hill

-The golden age of Athens began in the fifth century B.C., as the Greeks basked in victory over the Persian Empire of Xerxes I. It was the era of Socrates; of the playwrights Sophocles and Euripides; and of the great historians Herodotus and Thucydides.
-And as democracy was established and the city-state flourished, Athens’ hilltop citadel, the Acropolis, was transformed into an awe-inspiring monument to artistic and intellectual achievement.
+The golden age of Athens began in the fifth century B.C., as the Greeks basked in victory over the Persian Empire of Xerxes I. It was the era of Socrates, of the playwrights Sophocles and Euripides, and of the great historians Herodotus and Thucydides.
+And as democracy was established and the city-state flourished, Athens’ hilltop citadel, the Acropolis, became an awe-inspiring monument to artistic and intellectual achievement.